Manny Pacquiao: Notable fights

 Over the course of his decorated career, Pacquiao has defeated 22 world champions: Chatchai Sasakul, Lehlohonolo Ledwaba, Jorge Eliécer Julio, Marco Antonio Barrera (twice), Érik Morales (twice), Óscar Larios, Jorge Solís, Juan Manuel Márquez (twice), David Díaz, Oscar De La Hoya, Ricky Hatton, Miguel Cotto, Joshua Clottey, Antonio Margarito, Shane Mosley, Brandon Ríos, Timothy Bradley (twice), Chris Algieri, Jessie Vargas, Lucas Matthysse, Adrien Broner and Keith Thurman.

-Pacquiao's most recent bout was against Mario Barrios in July 2025.

-Pacquiao also participated in an exhibition match against former world champion Jesus Salud in August 2002 which he won.
+Pacquiao's most recent bout was against Mario Barrios in 2025.
+Pacquiao also boxed in an exhibition match against former world champion Jesus Salud, which he won.

 Ranking and awards

-Pacquiao was named "Fighter of the Decade" for the 2000s by the Boxing Writers Association of America (BWAA), World Boxing Council (WBC), World Boxing Organization (WBO) and Home Box Office (HBO).
+Pacquiao was named "Fighter of the Decade" for the 2000s by the Boxing Writers Association of America (BWAA), World Boxing Council (WBC), World Boxing Organization (WBO), The Sporting News and Home Box Office (HBO).
 In 2006, 2008, and 2009, he was awarded Ring magazine, ESPN and BWAA's Fighter of the Year, and in 2009 and 2011 he won the Best Fighter ESPY Award.
 BoxRec ranks him as the greatest Asian fighter of all time.

 In 2016, Pacquiao ranked No. 2 on ESPN's list of top pound for pound boxers of the past 25 years and he ranks No.4 in BoxRec's ranking of the greatest pound for pound boxers of all time.
-As of 2022, Pacquiao was ranked ninth in The Ring's list of the top 100 boxers of all time.
+As of 2022, Pacquiao was ranked ninth in The Rings list of the top 100 boxers of all time.

+In 2025, Pacquiao was awarded the Fighter of the Century honor by the World Boxing Council and joined Sugar Ray Robinson as the only boxer to have won the "triple crown" of legacy awards: Fighter of the Year, Fighter of the Decade and Fighter of the Century.
+Also in 2025, Pacquiao ranked second behind his fierce rival Floyd Mayweather in The Rings list of the greatest pound-for-pound fighters of the 21st century.

-Manny Pacquiao is a holder of six Guinness Book World Records.
+Pacquiao is a holder of six Guinness Book World Records.
 He has the most consecutive boxing world title fight victories at different weights at 15, between 2005 and 2011; he is named the oldest welterweight boxing world champion when he claimed the WBA Welterweight title aged 40 years 215 days on July 20, 2019; he has the most boxing world titles won in different weight divisions with eight, when he defeated Antonio Margarito (USA) to win the WBC Super Welterweight title on November 13, 2010.

 He has also held sanctioned belts in the WBC Flyweight, Super Featherweight and Lightweight divisions, plus The Ring Featherweight, IBF Super Bantamweight, IBO and The Ring Light Welterweight and WBO Welterweight.
 He recorded the highest selling pay-per-view boxing match in a Welterweight title fight at the MGM Grand in Las Vegas, Nevada, USA, on May 2, 2015, and the highest revenue earned from ticket sales for a boxing match from ticket sales title fight at the MGM Grand in Las Vegas, Nevada, USA, on May 2, 2015.